stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 The `vmlinux` image is an [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) binary ready to load onto our board.
-I have also uploaded a [patch for adding the device tree file and a defconfig](https://github.com/stffrdhrn/linux/commit/47d4f4ce21ddb1a99e72016f130377a265ec3622) to github for easy reproduction.
+I have also uploaded a [patch for adding the device tree file and a defconfig](https://github.com/stffrdhrn/linux/commit/47d4f4ce21ddb1a99e72016f130377a265ec3622) to GitHub for easy reproduction.

 ## Booting the Image